codeForSaif/ToDoListAzure/README.md

 1. Pull down the GitHub project
 2. Make sure it builds locally
 3. Test the Azure project connects locally to the Azure SQL DB
-4. Deploy the API project to Azure and ensure it still connects to Azure SQL
+4. Deploy the API project to Azure
 5. Test the Web App can connect to tne Azure Web API project you just deployed
 6. Deploy the Web App
 7. You should have a working app!
 Test it out by hitting the web front end website and checking your SQL DB!